 Things get really interesting with these in the kitchen.
 The flavor of matsutake is pretty connected to Japanese food and flavors, they seem like they were born to be together.
 Like many other foods though, it won’t do to cook them in a pan with a bunch of other stuff, their flavor will be lost entirely.
 First off though, you need to clean them, and this is easier said than done.

 What happens is that unless you are picking them yourself, they’ve probably been sitting in a box or in a grocery store for a while.
 As the mushrooms sit, they tend to dry out, which makes the sand and dirt stick to their flesh, making it very difficult to remove.
 To clean matsutake, I like to peel them with a vegetable peeler, reserving their trim for the making of powerful stocks and broths.
 Here’s the big takeaways with these.
-Pay close attention to number one.
+Pay close attention to the first one regarding dairy.

-- Most importantly: hold the dairy, all of it.
-Absolutely no butter, cream or cheese should be served with Matsutake.
-Period.
+- Hold the dairy—all of it.
+No butter, cream or cheese should be served with Matsutake.

-- The aroma of matsutake is powerful, make darn sure to save your trim from the stems and caps for infusing almost any sort of broth.
+- The aroma of matsutake is powerful, make darn sure to save your trim from the stems and caps.

 - Matsutake have a natural affinity for fish and seafood.

 - Matsutake do not have to be cooked through.
 Try grilling them “medium rare” as I share in my post here.